spiral/docs/view/basic-usage.md

     ]);
 }
 ```
-Based on provided code, framework will try to find view file located in default view director (specified in configuration of view component) `application/views/view.php`.
+Based on provided code, framework will try to find view file located in default view directory (specified in configuration of view component) `application/views/view.php`.
 Such view can be simple php file with inline HTML:
 ```php
 <html>
 <body>